 Design/methodology/approach – Thirty five participants were recruited within an all-female maximum security prison and attended one of two weekly reading groups.
 Qualitative data were collected through researcher observation of the reading groups; interviews and focus group discussions with participants and prison staff; interviews with the project worker leading the reading groups; and a review of records kept by the latter during group sessions.

 Findings – Attendance rates were good, with nearly half of the participants voluntarily present at ≥60% of sessions.
-Two intrinsic psychological processes associated with the SR experience were identified, ‘memory and continuities’ and ‘mentalisation,’ both of which have therapeutic implications for the treatment of conditions like depression and personality disorder.
+Two intrinsic psychological processes associated with the SR experience were provisionally identified, ‘memory and continuities’ and ‘mentalisation,’ both of which have therapeutic implications for the treatment of conditions like depression and personality disorder.

 Limitations – Limitations included the small sample, lack of control for confounding variables, and constraints imposed on data collection by the custodial setting.

-Originality/value – Although more controlled research is required, the findings indicate that women prisoners will voluntarily engage with SR if given appropriate support, and that the intervention can augment psychological processes that are associated with increased wellbeing.
+Originality/value – Although more controlled research is required, the findings indicate that women prisoners will voluntarily engage with SR if given appropriate support, and that the intervention has potential to augment psychological processes that are associated with increased wellbeing.

 Key words: reading therapy; personality disorder; mentalisation